CaptainNayan199/Simple_Python_Projects/README.md

 # 🐍 Python Projects 🚀

-Welcome to my collections of Python projects! 🎉
+Welcome to my collections of severalPython projects! 🎉

 This repository contains a variety of simple and fun Python projects that I've created in my free time.
 From silly simple games to practical utilities, there's something here for everyone to enjoy.